Good Documentation Practice (GDP): Quality Need

 The principle of GDPs relate accuracy, clarity, timeliness, traceability, consistency, legibility, autorisation, version control, protection retention, training, validation, review cycles, risk-based approach root cause analysis and continuous improvement.

-10Cs of the documentation
+10Cs of the Good Documentation Practices

 10Cs of the documentation defines writing procedure.
 According to 10Cs simple writing is better.
 The following are the components of the 10Cs: